ravipudimonica/Predict-the-probability-of-a-patient-not-turning-up-for-a-medical-appointment./README.md

 4. Train-Test Split,Imputation,standardization,one-hot encoding of categorical columns</br?>
 5. Model builiding , SMOTe</br>
 6. Fitting the model and Finding the error metrics of train and test data</br>
+7. Selection of Recall as metric </br>

+Final Model Selection based on the business requirement.
+Decision Trees with hyper parameter tuning has out performed among the other models.